Mathematics: Unreasonable effectiveness

 The unreasonable effectiveness of mathematics is a phenomenon that was named and first made explicit by physicist Eugene Wigner.
 It is the fact that many mathematical theories (even the "purest") have applications outside their initial object.
 These applications may be completely outside their initial area of mathematics, and may concern physical phenomena that were completely unknown when the mathematical theory was introduced.
 Examples of unexpected applications of mathematical theories can be found in many areas of mathematics.

 A notable example is the prime factorization of natural numbers that was discovered more than 2,000 years before its common use for secure internet communications through the RSA cryptosystem.
 A second historical example is the theory of ellipses.
 They were studied by the ancient Greek mathematicians as conic sections (that is, intersections of cones with planes).
 It was almost 2,000 years later that Johannes Kepler discovered that the trajectories of the planets are ellipses.

-In the 19th century, the internal development of geometry (pure mathematics) led to definition and study of non-Euclidean geometries, spaces of dimension higher than three and manifolds.
-At this time, these concepts seemed totally disconnected from the physical reality, but at the beginning of the 20th century, Albert Einstein developed the theory of relativity that uses fundamentally these concepts.
+In the 19th century, the internal development of geometry (pure mathematics) led to the definition and study of non-Euclidean geometries, spaces of dimension higher than three, and manifolds.
+At this time, these concepts seemed totally disconnected from physical reality, but at the beginning of the 20th century, Albert Einstein developed the theory of relativity that uses these concepts fundamentally.
 In particular, spacetime of special relativity is a non-Euclidean space of dimension four, and spacetime of general relativity is a (curved) manifold of dimension four.

 A striking aspect of the interaction between mathematics and physics is when mathematics drives research in physics.
 This is illustrated by the discoveries of the positron and the baryon $\Omega^{-}.$ In both cases, the equations of the theories had unexplained solutions, which led to conjecture of the existence of an unknown particle, and the search for these particles.
 In both cases, these particles were discovered a few years later by specific experiments.